Bread making classes for children and adults.

 - If you purchase a book please consider writing a review.

 - Purchase Hugo for children on your gift list throughout the year.
-Pair it with an apron or small bread pan tied with a bow for a larger gift.
+Pair it with an apron, small bread pan and a wooden spoon tied with a bow for a larger gift.

 - Read Hugo to a child, then make the bread recipe in the back of the book together (this will not help me pay off book expenses but it will accomplish the goal in my heart.)️